 The Solo 401(k) (also known as Individual 401(k), Self-Employed 401(k), and Solo(k)) is often the most attractive plan to investors, if they qualify, because it combines elements of the SEP and SIMPLE.

-The Solo 401(k) is designed for owner-only businesses and spouses.
+The Individual 401(k) is designed for owner-only businesses and spouses.
 It can be established by both incorporated and unincorporated businesses, sole proprietorships, partnerships, and corporations.

 If you qualify, the Individual 401(k) plan offers higher contribution amounts and possible tax deductions.